Top 11 Free Web Hosting Control Panels (cPanel Alternatives)

 Ubuntu20.04 LTS, 22.04 LTSx86_64 (64-bit)

-Note: CloudPanel is optimized for 64-bit architectures and does not support 32-bit systems.
+Note: CloudPanel is currently only support 64-bit architectures and does not support 32-bit systems.

-• Ideal for developers and agencies looking to manage high-performance websites.
+• CloudPanel is Ideal for developers, Indivisuals and agencies looking to manage high-performance websites.

 2. HestiaCP Control Panel